-The deficit does not mean that an immediate liability crystallises; it results in a cash flow effect for the Academy Trust in the form of possible future increases in pension contributions, which, if required, will be met from the budgeted annual income.
-It can be described as an accounting deficit which has no direct effect on the employer contribution rate paid by the school, which is determined using longer-term funding assumptions.
-These contribution rates are reviewed every three years in consultation with the scheme's administrators, and it was recently confirmed that the current level of employer contributions will continued fixed until from 1 April 2026.
+It is important to note that any pension surplus or deficit is merely an accounting figure calculated under FRS 102 for the purposes of the financial statements, and has no direct effect on the employer contribution rate paid by the Academy Trust, which is determined using longer-term funding assumptions.
+These contribution rates are reviewed every three years in consultation with the scheme's administrators, and current employer contributions due by the academy trust are fixed until 1 April 2026.